Selma0498/flight-management-system/payment-service/README.md

 ### Packaging as jar

-To build the final jar and optimize the payment application for production, run:
+To build the final jar and optimize the paymentmanagement application for production, run:

     ./mvnw -Pprod clean verify